simdlg/pillol-app-info/README.md

 ## 📬 Contacts

-For any question or report you can also send me a message me at:
+For any question or report you can also send me a message at:
 - Email: [simdlg@outlook.it](https://mailto:simdlg@outlook.it)
 - Telegram: [@simdlg]()